-2015-2017.
-Director, Office of Student Research and Associate Professor of English, Longwood University, Farmville, VA.
+Director, Office of Student Research and Director of the Quality Enhancement Plan (QEP)

-Because much of this scholarship requires readers to purchase a publication or pay for access, I also publish my some of my scholarly work on the Internet to make my scholarship more accessible to the public.
-KPK: Kpop Kollective is the oldest and only aca-fansite for modern Korean popular music (K-pop).
-Established in 2010, it has developed into a community of practice and a thematic research collection centered on K-pop.
-Members are also active scholars and aca-fans who work on individual scholarly projects related to Hallyu, a contemporary Korean cultural movement.
-Kpop Kollective promotes the public’s understanding of contemporary Korean popular culture, creates resources and provides analysis and context on K-pop from a global perspective.
-KPOPCULTURE is a digital humanities project that curates modern Korean popular music (K-pop) through digital exhibitions of music, choreography and industry. iFans: Kpop Global Fandom is a project site that examines K-pop fandom through qualitative surveys and curation of fan production.
-You can read the best of my writing on my Digital Writing Portfolio
+Because I want to extend my scholarship beyond academia, I also engage in public scholarship through digital humanities projects, which often include undergraduates, and online writing.
+As Director of KPK: KPop Kollective, I manage the oldest and only aca-fansite for modern Korean popular music (K-pop).
+Established in 2010, it has developed into a community of practice and a thematic research collection centered on K-pop, promoting the public’s understanding of contemporary Korean popular culture, creating resources and providing analysis and context on K-pop from a global perspective.
+I also manage KPOPCULTURE, a digital humanities project that curates modern Korean popular music (K-pop) through digital exhibitions of music, choreography and industry, and write on Asian popular culture in a number of venues.

 As an administrator, I develop programs where students engage in transformative learning experiences on which they can draw long after they graduate.
 I develop faculty development programs where faculty engage in high-impact practices, such as undergraduate research.
 Drawing on 20 years of college-level teaching that ranges from first-year writing and survey literature courses to upper-level seminars and graduate courses, I create faculty development programs to facilitate their engagement with high impact practices like undergraduate research.